raax27/Web-Application-Testing/README.md

 # Web-Application-Testing
-All the Tools Required For Web-Application-Testing
+The Complete Toolkit for Web Application Testing

-All the Documents in the Repository are practically performed with proper POC to help solving Web-Application Penetration testing
+For the purpose of assisting with Web-Application Penetration Testing, every document in the repository is actually carried out with the appropriate POC.